MichaelVdheeren/homebridge-shelly/README.md

   types are `"contactSensor"`, `"motionSensor"`, `"occupancySensor"`, `"outlet"`, `"switch"` (default) and `"valve"`.

+#### Shelly 1 Configurations
+* `"type"` - with the input in detached mode, the device can be identified as `"garageDoorOpener"`.
+At that point the input acts as the sensor for a closed garage door.
+The output is triggered for 500ms activating the garage door.

 #### Shelly 2.5 configurations
 * `"type"` - in roller mode, the device can be identified as either `"door"`, `"garageDoorOpener"`, `"window"` or `"windowCovering"` (default).